AnkitKumarHub/netflix-gpt/README.md

 - Form validation => use formik library for the validation in react
 - useRef hook

     //How to take input data(email password ) from the form
     1. you can use state varibale and bind that varibale along with the input box as soon as type on the input box the state variable will change => create state variable for email name password
     2. you can use the reference of those input boxes => useRef

-**Fatures**
+- FireBase Setup
+- Autentication (using firebase for the authentication) configured the project on the FireBase and you can also deploy the project on the firebase
+- create SignUp User account

+"Reading Documentation is a superpower of a developer"

+**Features**
 - Login/Sign Up
     - Sign In/ SignUp form
     - redirects to Browse Page